 Compressed air is a vital energy source for manufacturing operations all over the world.
-About every industry uses it to fuel air tools, pneumatic conveying equipment, and spray painting.
-Large electric motors or expensive diesel-powered generators are required to produce compressed air, and they need substantial energy to operate.
-For these reasons, compressed air is costly to make, use, and more expensive than most manufacturing processes.
+About every industry uses it for fuel-air tools, pneumatic conveying equipment, and spray painting.
+Large electric motors or expensive diesel-powered generators must produce compressed air, and they need substantial energy to operate.
+For these reasons, compressed air is costly to make and use and more expensive than most manufacturing processes.

 Facilities Monitoring and Submetering and Billing

-Thermal mass flow meters are used to monitor compressed air usage rates among various facility departments to aid in the allocation of expenses, track overall usage, and improve plant efficiency.
-Thermal mass flow meters can provide both the total consumption as well as permit monitoring the time of use to help identify periods of high consumption.
+Thermal mass flow meters can monitor compressed air usage rates among various facility departments to help allocate expenses, track overall usage, and improve plant efficiency.
+Thermal mass flow meters can provide both the total consumption and permit monitoring of the time to help identify periods of high consumption.

 By placing thermal mass flow meters and isolation compression fittings at multiple points in the air distribution system, one can monitor for leaks.
-The extreme low-range sensitivity of the Sage thermal mass flow meter detects the very low flow rates which occur during system startup and commissioning.
-To detect leaks the equipment using compressed air is powered down and sealed off (isolated), then the lines are pressurized.
+The Sage thermal mass flow meter’s extreme low-range sensitivity detects the very low flow rates during system startup and commissioning.
+The equipment using compressed air is powered down and sealed off (isolated) to detect leaks, then the lines are pressurized.
 In this case, any flow in the pipe system would originate from a leak.